-From January 2022 The Council will trial match funding, up to the maximum grant of \pm 30,000, with social housing providers.
+From January 2024 the Council will match fund, up to the maximum grant of £30,000, with social housing providers.
 This is where extensions are considered to be the most appropriate and cost-effective solution for families to remain in their home.
 Before match funding is considered, the social housing provider will have exhausted the alternatives.